KilonzoJames/Phase-1-Independent-Project/README.md

 ## Project Title
-Q-Quiz App is an app designed to help beginner programmers to grasps simple concepts by answering multiple choice questions.
+Q-Quiz App is a gaming application designed to intellectually challenge the user and help him/her grasps simple concepts by answering questions.
 ## Description
-This app should pose a few questions to the user and give instant feedback.
-Rankings against previous players of the quiz game is an added feature.
+The app poses multiple choice questions to the user and gives instant feedback after they complete the quiz.
+There is an added feature of rankings against previous players of the quiz.
 Admins can add question sets to the database in their own interface.
 ## Getting Started
 Prerequisites:No advanced knowledge is required.
-The user simply needs to feed his/her name and password in the input fields to start playing the game.
+The user simply needs to enter his/her name and unique game code in the input fields to start playing the game.
 ## Executing program
 The player should click on the button with the correct answer and proceed till the end where his/her overall score will be displayed.
 All time player rankings are visible in the Leaderboard section.